krushnakantanayak/weathercast/README.md

 # weather

-A new Flutter project.
+A new WeatherCast project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+In this project get live weather conditions for your location and anywhere in the world.

 A few resources to get you started if this is your first Flutter project: